joedelbalzo/jdb-openplaces/README.md

     --when you click on a place, more details pop down. maybe a notes feature? (no shade, bring sunscreen, bring the big stroller or don't bring a stroller)

 to do:
+how to get MORE THINGSSSSSSSS
-buttons for sorting? maybe get rid of the categorical breakdown. have the default be by distance? what else should be in the drop down? i'd mentioned maybe a notes section. i don't think a user actually needs any reason to fully click on a card. maybe embed a form? oh -- on that note, RATING IT! a user's rating! make sure i'm actually getting all of the results. checking pagination? check other logged in users build a settings page, figure out how to get the authentication working for seeded users then....oauth.
+buttons for sorting? maybe get rid of the categorical breakdown. have the default be by distance? what else should be in the drop down? i'd mentioned maybe a notes section. i don't think a user actually needs any reason to fully click on a card. maybe embed a form? oh -- on that note, RATING IT! a user's rating! maybe look into the distance api for actual distance? make sure i'm actually getting all of the results. checking pagination? check other logged in users build a settings page, figure out how to get the authentication working for seeded users then....oauth.